rumschuettel/CoffeeCode/README.md

 ### Symmetric Case

 The symmetric solver is run.
 For optimal performance, the code has to be compiled _once per problem instance_; due to the way nauty has to be linked we need to set `K_SYS` and `K_ENV` both as command line arguments for make (as `make K_SYS=3 K_ENV=1`) as well as *matching* within the file `cc-instance-custom.h`, which has been added to the build directory.
-Note: this file is included from within `cc-instance.h`, which contains a struct with four variables:
+Note: this file is included from within `cc-instance.h`.
+For the `reference-transversal` release, this is a struct with four variables:

 ```
 struct graphstate_instance {